Colorado Highways:

 1117.68

 Note that the population densities don't necessarily mean people are uniformly spread out with that density throughout the county.
 Consider Arapahoe County.
-It has the fourth highest population density, but that is calculated with the full area of the county, even though the vast majority of its residents live in the western third of the county.
+It has the third highest population density, but that is calculated with the full area of the county, even though the vast majority of its residents live in the western third of the county.
 So the population density of the western portion of Arapahoe County is much higher than the number calculated here.

 County Total Area Ranks